andi12/msbuild-maven-plugin/README.md

 msbuild-maven-plugin
 ====================

-Maven 3 plugin for building Visual Studio solutions and projects with msbuild
+Maven 3 plugin for building Visual Studio solutions and projects with msbuild.

+The plugin also supports creating a version resource from information in you POM and using CppCheck (1.61) to perform static analysis of your code.

 Usage
 =====